Martinsville Bridges Replacement project

 All road traffic into the valley must cross these two bridges as they provide the only access route for residents, service and emergency vehicles.

-Bridge 227 is a 6m span timber bridge over an unnamed creek which was repaired in 2016.
+The former Bridge 227 was a 6m span timber bridge over an unnamed creek which was repaired in 2016.

-Bridge 228 is a 22m single lane timber bridge constructed in the 1900s.
+The former Bridge 228 was a 22m single lane timber bridge constructed in the 1900s.
 It was originally designed to carry light vehicles and provide access to the north branch of the Martinsville valley.

-Council has appointed Daracon to lead the replacement works for the two bridges on Owens Road, and is working to appoint a contractor for the Pointers Road project.
+Council appointed Daracon to lead the replacement works for the two bridges on Owens Road, and Toisch Pty Ltd for the Pointers Road project.

 Benefits